A Book on Ethics and the Philosophy of Values

 1/ It Is Not a Question of Finding Out What Our Duty Is

 Common sense suggests that establishing a moral rule means demonstrating that it is a duty.
-To prove that we must not kill, we would have to establish that it is a duty for any reasonable being not to kill others.
-Morality will be founded once we have demonstrated that all its supposed precepts are unconditional duties.
-It is therefore through the concept of duty that the question of the foundation of morality will be posed and answered.
-We can summarise this approach by saying: 'Be moral, because you have to', or 'Be moral, because it is your duty'.
+To prove that we must not kill, we would have to establish that it is a duty for any rational being not to kill others.
+Morality will be founded once we have demonstrated that all its putative precepts are unconditional duties.
+The question of the foundation of morality is thus to be posed and answered through the concept of duty.
+This approach may be summarised as: 'Be moral, because you must', or 'Be moral, because it is your duty'.
 This is how morality finds its foundation.

-We could call this conception of morality 'ethics of duty'.
+We might call this conception 'ethics of duty'.

-I will not attempt here to determine whether the ethics of duty thus defined legitimately refer to the author we naturally think of: Kant.
+I will not attempt here to determine whether an ethics of duty so defined can legitimately be attributed to the author who naturally comes to mind: Kant.

-Nevertheless, we can examine the value of an ethics of duty defined in this way.
+We can, however, examine the merits of an ethics of duty as defined above.

-Ethics of duty aim to establish morality solely on the concept of duty, without invoking the concept of value.
-However, this appears impossible, as an immoral person—the one we are trying to refute—could argue, 'What has value is violating our duties'.
-The ethics of duty tries to prove that the concept of duty does indeed have a meaning.
-Yet, we can imagine a form of evil that would claim, 'Duty may be a meaningful concept, but it has no value'.
+An ethics of duty seeks to establish morality solely through the concept of duty, without invoking the concept of value.
+This, however, appears impossible: an immoral person—the very one we are trying to refute—could argue, 'What has value is the violation of our duties'.
+An ethics of duty attempts to show that the concept of duty is genuinely meaningful.
+Yet one can conceive of a form of evil that would retort: 'Duty may be a meaningful concept, but it has no value'.

 1. Ibid., preface 1st edition